kgullikson88/plp/README.md

 This is still a work in progress.
 While the current pipeline works to some extent, there are things that should be fixed/improved/extended.

-We expect to release an improved version of the pipeline by early August, which will include more reasonable wavelength calibration feature.
-We plan to include more rigorous telluric correction feature in the pipeline but it won't ready this time.